July 27, 2018

 For the Buttercream

-- Beat room temperature Unsalted Butter (NOT STORK OR A SPREAD) for a few minutes so its really smooth and supple.
+- Beat room temperature unsalted butter (NOT SPREAD) for a few minutes so its really smooth and supple.

 - Add in the icing sugar and beat again.

-- Add in the coulis and beat till smooth.
+- Add in the coulis and beat until smooth.

 For the Decoration